 The priority for Green and Blue Grid projects within the Rural Area is to protect and enhance existing trees and farm dams and to reconnect fragmented vegetation and biodiversity corridors along creeks and within bushland.
-Rivers and creeks along rural land offer a valuable source of water that can protect and enhance soil fertility, crop growth and farming practices such as irrigation.
 Investigating the possibility of better connecting the Nepean River to rural and agricultural land in the north-west portion of the Camden LGA will also be important.

-There is opportunity to enhance the community's access to the Green and Blue Grid in Rural Areas by providing key recreation activities such as bush walking and mountain bike trails through bushland and a riverside walk along the Nepean River.
+There is opportunity to enhance the community's access to the Green and Blue Grids in Rural Areas by providing key recreation activities such as bush walking and mountain bike trails through bushland and a riverside walk along the Nepean River.